savedra1/clipse/README.md

 # About 📋
 `clipse` is a configurable, TUI-based clipboard manager application written in Go with minimal dependency.
-Though the app is optimised for a linux OS using a dedicated window manager, `clipse` can also be used on any Unix-based system.
+Though the app is optimized for a Linux OS using a dedicated window manager, `clipse` can also be used on any Unix-based system.
 Simply install the package and bind the open command to get your desired clipboard behavior.
 Further instructions for setting this up can be found below.

 ### Dependency info and libraries used
 __[atotto/clipboard](https://github.com/atotto/clipboard)__